Doctor of Divinity: Degree Program Information

 Popular Career Options

-The majority of students who graduate from a doctoral program in divinity go on to earn positions in academia or research at colleges and universities.
-The U.S. Bureau of Labor Statistics (BLS) reports that, in 2008, philosophy and religious teachers held about 25,100 jobs in the United States (www.bls.gov).
-Those teachers with Ph.D.s were expected to have the best job prospects made available to them; the growth rate for postsecondary educators was estimated to rise by 15% between 2008-2018.
-In 2008, the median annual salary for all full-time university faculty members was about $79,439, as reported by the BLS.
+The majority of students who graduate from doctoral programs in divinity go on to earn positions in academia or research at colleges and universities.
+The U.S. Bureau of Labor Statistics reports that philosophy and religious teachers held about 22,880 jobs in the United States in 2012, with an average salary of $71,210.
+Those with PhDs were expected to have the best job prospects, and the growth rate for postsecondary educators overall was predicted to rise by 17% between 2010-2020, which is slightly faster than average.

 Related to Doctor of Divinity: Degree Program Information